First Responders

 Safety on the Spectrum™ Training

-Approximately 1 in 5 young adults with Autism will interact with a police officer before the age of 21.
+The prevalence of Autism is rising, which means this will increase the interactions between the Autism Community and first responders.
 Too many of these interactions result in devastating outcomes due to a lack of training on what Autism is and how to de-escalate emergencies with Autistic individuals.
-One important resource is ASGA’s “What is Autism?” one-pager which can help law enforcement know pertinent information on Autism.
-Some of the interactions with law enforcement will be because of wandering or elopement.
+An important resource to have is ASGA’s “What is Autism?” resource, which gives pertinent information about Autism.
+Some interactions with first responders will be due to wandering or elopement.
 Many individuals with Autism who wander are also drawn to water.
-This has led to many accidental drownings in the Autism Community with children and adults with Autism.
+This has led to many accidental drownings in the Autism Community of both children and adults.
 ASGA’s Wandering Resource one-pager is another resource to learn more about wandering or elopement.

 When interacting with caregivers, providers, schools, or individuals with Autism, having a list of resources in your toolkit is helpful.
 Lists of legal assistance, advocacy, and more are in the ASGA Legal Resource one-pager.
 Many agencies on the list can help individuals with Autism find legal and victim assistance in the local area/state of Ohio.